 Python interprets 2,000,000 as a comma-separated sequence of integers, that is printed with spaces between.

-Note : Strings can be written with single or double quotes but make sure that are case sensitive.
+Note: You can write the strings with single or double quotes but make sure that is case-sensitive.

 Rules for Python variables

 - A variable name must start with a letter or the underscore character

 - A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )